jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     :linenos:
     :emphasize-lines: 10-21

-  I try the program again
+  I try the program again with a different name for the project

   .. code-block:: shell

     ./makePythonTdd.sh another_project

-  the terminal shows
+  the terminal_ shows

   .. code-block:: shell